 Problem

-The Blue Link mobile application provides Hyundai vehicle owners access to a number of features and services.
-However, the Blue Link app had user experience issues that needed to be addressed.
-This project redesign was focused on creating a system where the end users can easily schedule a battery charge, check vehicle status, and customize application homepage functions according to the user’s preference.
+The Blue Link mobile app offers Hyundai vehicle owners access to various features and services.
+However, the app faced several user experience challenges that needed improvement.
+This redesign project aimed to create a more intuitive system, allowing users to easily schedule battery charges, check vehicle status, and personalize the app’s homepage functions to suit their preferences.

 VIEW LIVE SITE